yellowmachine/svelte-remote-bind/README.md

 yarn add svelte-remote-bind
 ```

-(this is a svelte-kit project, so, to see the demo working: yarn && yarn dev)
+(this is a svelte-kit project, so to see the demo working: yarn && yarn dev)

 [Demo](https://svelte-remote-bind.surge.sh)

+The aim of this project is to bind a form to a remote endpoint so a POST or PUT is done automatically while typing.
+There's a state machine with states: iddle, debouncing, fetching, error and saved.

-Do you want to write some code like this?
+Would you like to write some code like this?

 ```js
 <script lang="ts">